UK prosecutor drops Somali corruption inquiry into Soma Oil

 "Whilst there were reasonable grounds to suspect the commission of offences involving corruption, a detailed review of the available evidence led us to the conclusion that the alleged conduct, even if proven and taken at its highest, would not meet the evidential test required to mount a prosecution for an offence," the SFO said in a statement on Wednesday.

-Soma, one of the first energy explorers to enter Somalia in 2013 after more than two decades of conflict, has vigorously denied any wrongdoing.
+A spokesman for Soma, which has vigorously denied any wrongdoing and was one of the first energy explorers to enter Somalia in 2013 after more than two decades of conflict, welcomed the SFO decision.

-Soma "looks forward to executing its plan to further explore what is believed to be very considerable hydrocarbon potential offshore Somalia in 2017 and beyond," it said in a statement.

 Soma, chaired by former British Conservative Party leader Michael Howard, attempted to bring an ambitious legal challenge against the SFO earlier this year to force prosecutors to either end their investigation or indicate informally that they did not plan to pursue the company.
 It failed.

-The judgement, published on Aug.
+The judgment, published on Aug.
 17, said the SFO inquiry had cast a shadow over Soma's business and "gave rise to a risk of insolvency".

 Under its Somali deal, Soma provided the government with seismic surveys on 12 offshore oil and gas blocks covering around 60,000 square kilometres in return for getting first refusal on blocks it wanted to explore.